morris/exdom/README.md

 ## Usage

-A very basic to-do app with exdom could look like this (in TypeScript, but JavaScript is equally possible:)
+A very basic to-do app with exdom could look like this (in TypeScript, but JavaScript is equally possible):

 ```ts
 import {